flatironinstitute/finufft/docs/fortran.rst

 ``finufft2d3f`` means single-precision 2D type 3.
 The guru interface has very similar arguments to its C/C++ version.
-Compared to C/C++, all argument lists have ``ier`` appended at the end, to which the status is written.
+Compared to C/C++, all argument lists have ``ier`` appended at the end, to which the status is written; this is the same as the return value in the C/C++ interfaces.
 These routines and arguments are, in double-precision:

 .. code-block:: fortran